Harshita1412/Basic-Banking-system/README.md

 Back-end : PHP
 Database : MySQL

-Created a simple dynamic website which has the following specs.
+-->Created a simple dynamic website which has the following specs.

-Start with creating a dummy data in database for upto 10 customers.
+-->Start with creating a dummy data in database for upto 10 customers.

-Customers table will have basic fields such as name, email, current balance etc. Transfers table will record all transfers happened.
+-->Customers table will have basic fields such as name, email, current balance etc. Transfers table will record all transfers happened.